mkmishra89/HousePricePrediction/README.md

 > Mukesh Kumar Mishra

 ## Introduction
-In this assignment we need to build a model for the prediction of demand for shared bikes.
+In this assignment we need to build a model for the house Price prediction so that this company can make the good profit and provide the good hoe to Australian.

 ## Problem Statement
 A US-based housing company named Surprise Housing has decided to enter the Australian market.
 The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
 For the same purpose, the company has collected a data set from the sale of houses in Australia.
 The data is provided in the CSV file below.